 - withdraw consent at any time you wish;

-- lodge a complaint with a Supervisory Authority.
+- lodge a complaint with the Supervisory Authority.

 The appropriate request to the Data Controller is submitted by writing to them at: email@example.com